learn-co-students/SENG-LIVE-092021/phase-4/04-serializers/marketplace/README.md

 - Serialize with `username` and `email`
 - Return a list of both sold_items and purchased_items.
 These lists should be returned as separate collections.
 - Return a list of the categories as `sold_categories` and `purchased_categories`, with only the category `name` included.

+What does the expected data structure look like when we visit:

+- `'/users'`
+- `'/users/:id'`
+- What associations will be included?
+What associative attributes should be included?
+- Is there a defined serializer for the association?
+If not let's create one
+- Does the serializer require more than one level deep association?
+If so, how should it be handled?

 ```json
 {